Tech-at-DU/d3-tutorial/14-Pack/readme.md

 ## Add a color scale

-We won't need a scale for sizing elements that will be covered by the pack function.
-We do need a scale for color.
+You won't need a scale for sizing elements that will be covered by the pack function.
+You do need a scale for color since you want all of the circles to be a different color.

 Since you're using a list of values `d3.scaleSequential()` will be appropriate.